January 10, 2026

 Start with your current bank or credit union, since they may offer better rates to existing customers.
 Online lenders often process applications faster than traditional banks, so they're worth considering if you need quick funding.
 Don't limit yourself to one type of institution—compare options from banks, credit unions, and online lenders to find the best fit.

 Get prequalified first to see potential rates and terms without affecting your credit score.
-Choose valuable, easily appraised collateral like cars, savings accounts, or homes rather than collectibles or jewelry.
+Choose valuable, easily appraised collateral, such as cars, savings accounts, or homes, rather than collectibles or jewelry.

-Gather all your documentation upfront, including employment verification, income statements, and credit information, before you start applying.
+Before you start applying, gather all your documentation upfront, including employment verification, income statements, and credit information.

 Shop around and compare at least three to five lenders since rates and terms can vary significantly.
 Consider the total cost, not just interest rates—factor in origination fees, late fees, and other charges.

-Choose a loan term you can comfortably afford, keeping in mind that longer terms mean lower monthly payments but more interest paid overall.
+Choose a loan term you can comfortably afford.
+Remember that longer terms mean lower monthly payments but more interest paid overall.

 Only borrow what you can afford to repay, since you could lose your collateral if you default.
 Read reviews and check the lender's reputation to avoid those with patterns of customer complaints.

-Make sure you understand exactly when default occurs and how many missed payments could trigger collateral seizure.
+Ensure you understand exactly when a default occurs and how many missed payments could trigger collateral seizure.

 "Be sure to check if you qualify for the loan before applying, and ensure that you have all of the necessary documentation (e.g., employee verification, credit information, etc.) on hand to make the process go smoothly," says Ricci.

 The bottom line: secured loans are ideal for borrowers with poor credit who want better terms and aren't worried about the collateral risk.
-Unsecured loans work best for those with good credit who value simplicity and want to keep their assets protected.
+Unsecured loans are best suited for individuals with good credit who value simplicity and want to keep their assets protected.

 Brian Acton is a seasoned personal finance journalist at BestMoney.com who specializes in loans and debt consolidation.
 His work has appeared in The Wall Street Journal, TIME, USA Today, MarketWatch, Inc. Magazine, HuffPost, and other notable outlets.